Nursing Home Abuse in Connecticut

 The incident marks the second time Amigron has been arrested for stealing from St. Camillus.
 Earlier this year, she was arrested for stealing from a cash fund that the nursing home set up for its annual Christmas party.
 Close to $2,200 in petty cash was stolen from the nursing home’s safe.

 Keep in mind that if you or a loved one have been victim to nursing home abuse, an experienced nursing home abuse attorney may be able to assist.
-Our leading Texas nursing home abuse attorneys at McIver Brown law firm will be happy to provide you with a free consultation.
+Nursing home abuse attorneys will be happy to provide you with a free consultation.

 Connecticut Nursing Home Abuse Involving Not Giving Patients Prescribed Medications